jaredhendrickson13/pfsense-api/docs/BUILDING_CUSTOM_MODEL_CLASSES.md

 This property is only applicable to `many` enabled Field objects.

 !!!
 Notes
+    - In most cases, pfSense stores array values as a comma-separated string in the XML configuration.
     - In the situation that pfSense stores the values as an actual array in the XML configuration, set this property to `null`

 ### default